yosefshriki123/yosef/README.md

 # yosef
-game of squarl and tree holes , you need to click on the squarl an he change place random
+game of squarl and tree holes , you need to click on the squarl an he change place random and run the file "THE GAME"